nombersDev/casemove/README.md

 Casemove was created by Nombers.

 - Bitcoin donations can be sent to `1Fuy4cX8q739NAtEFexEsZYqza8GVfH9sb`
-- Skin donations can be sent to [here](https://steamcommunity.com/tradeoffer/new/?partner=1033744096&token=29ggoJY7)
+- Skin donations can be sent [here](https://steamcommunity.com/tradeoffer/new/?partner=1033744096&token=29ggoJY7)